 You can easily double the recipe for leftovers, or freeze the meatballs and sauce for a future meal.
 It's one of those dishes that tastes even better the next day.

-- To bake in the oven: Shape the meatballs and heat the sauce mixture.
+- Instead of cooking the meatballs on the stovetop, try baking them.
+Shape the meatballs and heat the sauce mixture.
 Transfer the heated sauce and meatballs to a baking dish.
 Cover tightly with foil and cook in a 350 F oven for about 45 minutes to 1 hour.

 - Replace the rice with quinoa or use instant rice.